-Lewa serves as a safe refuge for critically endangered rhino, elephant, Grevy’s zebra, lion, giraffes, wild dogs and other iconic wildlife species in Kenya.
-The Conservancy is also home to more than 400 species of birds.
+Lewa serves as a safe refuge for the critically endangered black rhino and the endangered Grevy’s zebra, as well as the elephant, lion, giraffe, wild dog and other iconic wildlife species in Kenya.
+The Conservancy is also home to more than 450 species of birds.

 Lewa has combined the techniques of world-class anti-poaching operations, including cutting edge monitoring technology, with the engagement of the surrounding communities as critical partners in conservation.